 Making sure that a company has enough resources to complete its projects successfully is one of the primary objectives of a resource manager’s work.

-But it can be rather difficult to predict how many employees you’ll require to staff projects.
+However, it can be rather difficult to predict how many employees they will require to staff projects.
 What is more, in a multi-project environment, where you have to balance out the increasing number of project tasks and available employees, this challenge becomes even more significant and problematic.

 One of the means that makes it possible to cope with these concerns and ensure sufficient and proper project staffing is resource capacity planning.
 Let’s explore this process in more detail.